Unity-Technologies/com.unity.multiplayer.rfcs/text/0014-network-time.md

 ## Architecture

 ![architecture](0014-network-time/architecture.png)
+_Note: The diagram is out of data, the NetworkTimeSystem now advances itself as a standalone component using NetworkUpdateLoop._

 - **INetworkTimeProvider** Open interface, in control of how time advances relative to Time.deltaTime.
 - **NetworkTimeSystem** Closed system to keep track of time, convert them to ticks.
 Also providers helper functions and APIs to interact with network time.
-- **NetworkManager** Executes logic for each network tick.
-Advances the `NetworkTimeSystem`.
+The NetworkTimeSystem can be provided with a NetworkUpdateStage which will allow it to manually advanced itself.
+By default this happens in the NetworkPreUpdate stage.
+- **NetworkManager** subscribes to the NetworkTimeSystem's tick event and executes logic such as NetworkBehaviourUpdate.

 ## INetworkTimeProvider